Mueller team says Paul Manafort should not get credit for cooperating

 On Wednesday, Manafort’s lawyers said he would not attend the hearing, but the judge ruled later that day that he was required to appear.
 The judge did grant Manafort's request to wear a suit to the courtroom, rather than his prison uniform.

-Judge Jackson will also oversee the criminal case for Roger Stone, who was indicted Thursday and arrested hours before Manafort's Friday hearing.
+Judge Jackson will also oversee the criminal case of Roger Stone, who was indicted Thursday and arrested hours before Manafort's hearing on Friday.